openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/quantization/FakeConvert_13.md

 **Short description**: *FakeConvert* is element-wise quantization of floating-point input values into a set of values corresponding to a target low-precision floating-point type.

 **Detailed description**: *FakeConvert* operation converts the input tensor to a specified target low-precision floating-point type and performs backward conversion to the source precision.
-It also applies affine transformation defined by scale and shift parameters before the conversion step and its reverse form after the backward conversion.
+It also applies affine transformation defined by ``scale`` and ``shift`` parameters before the conversion step and its reverse form after the backward conversion.

 It emulates types defined by the ``destination_type`` attribute, on the original type of the ``data`` input.

 Possible destination types are: "f8e4m3", "f8e5m2".
-The "f8e4m3" is an 8-bit floating-point type, where 1 bit for the sign, 4 bits for the exponents and 3 bits for the mantissa.
-The "f8e5m2" is also 8-bit floating-point type, where 1 bit is for the sign, 5 bits for the exponents and 2 for the mantissa.
+The "f8e4m3" is an 8-bit floating-point format, where 1 bit for the sign, 4 bits for the exponents and 3 bits for the mantissa.
+The "f8e5m2" is an 8-bit floating-point format, where 1 bit is for the sign, 5 bits for the exponents and 2 for the mantissa.
-The types were introduced in the following paper: `FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`__ .
+The FP8 types were introduced in the following paper: `FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`__ .

-*Fake* in *FakeConvert* means that the output tensor preserve the same element type as an original type of the input tensor, not the type of ``destination_type``.
+*Fake* in *FakeConvert* means that the output tensor preserve the same element type as an original type of the input tensor, not the ``destination_type``.

 **Attributes**